tomasonjo/docs/reference/python/docs/integrations/index.md

 To learn more about integrations in LangChain, visit the [Integrations overview](https://docs.langchain.com/oss/python/integrations/providers/overview).

-## Model Context Protocol (MCP)
+!!! tip "Model Context Protocol (MCP)"
     LangChain supports the Model Context Protocol (MCP).
 This lets external tools work with LangChain and LangGraph applications through a standard interface.

-To begin using MCP tools in your project, see the [`langchain-mcp-adapters`](../langchain_mcp_adapters/index.md) documentation.
+    To use MCP tools in your project, see [`langchain-mcp-adapters`](../langchain_mcp_adapters/index.md).

-!!! tip "Why MCP matters"
-    MCP allows LangChain apps to connect easily to tools and workflows outside of LangChain.
-This improves how well they work together and their reliability.

 ---